 When choosing parameters for LWE, one needs to choose an error distribution, and in particular its "width."
-Certain choices (e.g., sufficiently wide Gaussians) are supported by reductions from worst-case lattice problems to LWE; see, e.g., [107, 91, 28, 97].
+Certain choices (e.g., sufficiently wide Gaussians) are supported by reductions from worst-case lattice problems to LWE; see, e.g., [108, 92, 28, 98].
 At a high level, such a reduction transforms any algorithm that solves LWE on the average-i.e., for random instances sampled according to the prescribed distribution-into an algorithm of related efficiency that solves any instance of certain lattice problems (not just random instances).

-The original work of [107] and a follow-up work [97] gave quantum polynomial-time reductions, from the worst-case $GapSVP{\gamma}$ (Definition 2.15), $SIVP{\gamma}$ (Definition 2.16), and DGS{φ} (Definition 2.17) problems on n-dimensional lattices, to n-dimensional LWE (for an unbounded polynomial m = poly(n) number of samples) with Gaussian error of standard deviation $\sigma \ge c\sqrt{n}$.
-The constant factor c was originally stated as $c = \sqrt{2/\pi}$, but can easily be improved to any $c > 1/(2\pi)$ via a tighter analysis of essentially the same proof.6 However, for efficiency reasons our choices of σ (see Table 2) are somewhat smaller than required by these reductions.
+The original work of [108] and a follow-up work [98] gave quantum polynomial-time reductions, from the worst-case GapSVP{γ} (Definition 2.15), SIVP{γ} (Definition 2.16), and DGS{φ} (Definition 2.17) problems on n-dimensional lattices, to n-dimensional LWE (for an unbounded polynomial $m = \mathsf{poly}(n)$ number of samples) with Gaussian error of standard deviation $\sigma \geq c\sqrt{n}$.
+The constant factor c was originally stated as $c = \sqrt{2/\pi}$, but can easily be improved to any $c > 1/(2\pi)$ via a tighter analysis of essentially the same proof.
+However, for efficiency reasons our choices of σ (see Table 3) are somewhat smaller than required by these reductions.

-Instead, following [107, Section 1.1], below we obtain an alternative classical (i.e., non-quantum) reduction from a variant of the worst-case bounded-distance decoding (BDD) problem to our LWE parameterizations.
-In contrast to the quantum reductions described above, which requires Gaussian error of standard deviation $\sigma \ge c\sqrt{n}$, the alternative reduction supports a smaller error width-as small as the "smoothing parameter" [87] of the lattice of integers Z. For the BDD variant we consider, which we call "BDD with Discrete Gaussian Samples" (BDDwDGS), the input additionally includes discrete Gaussian samples over the dual lattice, but having a larger width than known algorithms are able to exploit [80, 45].
+Instead, following [108, Section 1.1], below we obtain an alternative classical (i.e., non-quantum) reduction from a variant of the worst-case bounded-distance decoding (BDD) problem to our LWE parameterizations.
+In contrast to the quantum reductions described above, which requires Gaussian error of standard deviation $\sigma \geq c\sqrt{n}$, the alternative reduction supports a smaller error width-as small as the "smoothing parameter" [87] of the lattice of integers \mathbb{Z} .
+For the BDD variant we consider, which we call "BDD with Discrete Gaussian Samples" (BDDwDGS), the input additionally includes discrete Gaussian samples over the dual lattice, but having a larger width than known algorithms are able to exploit [80, 45].
 Details follow.